Edgio

 Setting this option to certain status codes (e.g., 204) may prevent clients that successfully solve a browser challenge from properly displaying your site.

-• You may define a custom payload for the browser challenge by enabling the Custom Browser Challenge Page option and then setting the Browser Challenge Page Template option to a Base64-encoded HTML page that we will serve as a custom browser challenge.
+By default, our browser challenge is served through an Edgio-branded page.
+Serve our browser challenge through your own custom page by enabling the Custom Browser Challenge Page option and then setting the Browser Challenge Page Template option to the desired HTML page.
 This HTML page must satisfy the following requirements:

 • It must contain the following mustache: {{BOT_JS}}